 - Carroll, S.L., Markle-Reid, M., Ciliska, D., Connolly, S.J., Arthur, H.M.
 (2012) Age and Mental Health Predict Early Device-Specific Quality of Life in Patients Receiving Prophylactic Implantable Defibrillators, Canadian Journal of Cardiology, 28(4);502-507.

 - Carroll, S.L., Strachan, P.H., de Laat, S., Schwartz, L., Arthur, H.M.
 (2011).
 Patients’ Decision Making to Accept or Decline an Implantable Cardioverter for Primary Prevention of Sudden Cardiac Death.
 Health Expectations.
 [Epub ahead of print] DOI: 10.1111/j.1369-7625.2011.00703.x; Published online, February 13, Vol 16 (1), pp 69-79.

 - Strachan, P.H., de Laat, S., Carroll, S.L., Schwartz, L., Vaandering, K., Gurjit K., Arthur, H.M.
 (2011).
 Readability and content of patient education material related to implantable cardioverter defibrillators.
 Journal of Cardiovascular Nursing, [Epub ahead of print], DOI: 10.1097/JCN.0b013e31822ad3dd.

-- Carroll, S.L. & Arthur, H. (2010).
-A comparative study of uncertainty, optimism, and anxiety in patients receiving their first implantable defibrillator for primary or secondary prevention of sudden cardiac death.
+- Carroll, S.L., & Arthur, H. (2010).
+A comparative study of comparison of uncertainty, optimism, and anxiety in patients receiving their first implantable defibrillator for primary or secondary prevention of sudden cardiac death.
 International Journal of Nursing Studies, 47:836-845.